UffizziCloud/medusajs-previews/README.md

 1. Fork the repo
 2. Create a small change anywhere in the repo
-3. Create a pull requests with the change commit to trigger the Github action workflows to see Uffizzi in action !
+3. Create a pull requests with the change commit against the `uffizzi` branch to trigger the Github action workflows to see Uffizzi in action !

 The following section provides information on how the ephemeral environments work.